 But growing lettuce indoors in the winter is new to us.
-In fact this post is about our experiment at growing lettuce indoors.
-This is our first time tying it, so I am going to lay out for you what we are doing and then as our experience grows I will update this post with new advice.
+In fact, this post is about our experiment at growing lettuce indoors.
+This is our first time trying it, so I am going to lay out for you what we are doing and then as our experience grows I will update this post with new advice.

 Also, I’d really like to ask for your comments and suggestions.
 If you have experience growing lettuce indoors and would like to add your advice PLEASE feel free!

 Why we want to grow lettuce indoors in the winter

-Many of you know we do a lot of winter growing, we have 3 cold frames and a hoop house this year bursting with winter produce (to learn more about our year round gardening start here).
-But lettuce is not the most hardy of the winter plants.
+Many of you know we do a lot of winter growing, we have 3 cold frames and a hoop house this year bursting with winter produce (to learn more about our year-round gardening start here).
+But lettuce is not the hardiest of the winter plants.
 We can usually only keep it growing until about the first of December in our cold frames.
 But we love having lettuce around to add with our other winter greens for salads.

 This window also has an east-facing partner so this entire spot really gets a lot of sunshine every day.
 More than any other windows in our house.